New Jersey launches AI policy to guide state employees in using generative AI

 “Providing this guidance is just one example of how our public servants can take advantage of innovative technologies like artificial intelligence,” Murphy said in the announcement.FirstIn addition, the State Innovation Office, in partnership with InnovateUS, has released an explainer video designed to help guide public sector professionals in the use of AI.
 This video is just one of a wide-ranging training program that will be rolled out soon.FirstThe state's first AI training program, called AI for the U.S., is now available, with plans to train state staff on the development, use and risks of artificial intelligence.
 More training programs will be launched next year, including a free self-study AI training course and live workshops.
 The self-study training program is also the result of a partnership between InnovateUS and the state's Office of Innovation.

-“Generative AI has the potential to unlock new opportunities for the public sector… To realize this potential, we must invest in training public servants to use emerging technologies in ways that are responsible, fair, and safe,” Chief Innovation Officer Beth Simone Noveck said in the announcement.
+Beth Simone Noveck, Chief Innovation Officer, said in the announcement, "Generative AI has the potential to open up new opportunities for the public sector ......
+To realize this potential, we must invest in training public servants to use emerging technologies in a responsible, fair and safe manner. "

 The new policy is designed to ensure that state employees use generative AI tools appropriately and with transparency.
 It also requires independent fact-checking of the output of generative AI tools.
 Finally, the policy ensures that no confidential or protected information is shared or disclosed.